DtSearch: History

 In the first few years after its initial release, dtSearch was an end-user application only.
 Then, in 1994, Symantec approached dtSearch about including its search technology into one of the first applications for 32-bit Windows; the dtSearch end-user application was developed into a Dynamic-link library (DLL) which Symantec embedded in Norton Navigator, which was released alongside Microsoft’s initial release of its 32-bit Windows operating system, Windows 95.

 In 2007 the company was listed in the EContent 100 list, a list of companies that matter most in the digital content industry.

 Products

-The current (v 7.9x) product range is Unicode-based and has an index that can handle over 1 TB of data per index.
+The current (2024.01) product range is Unicode-based and has an index that can handle over 1 TB of data per index.